 - ask them to sit down (great well done – here is token 2),

-- then ask them to pat their head (great here is token three you now get a piece of chocolate).
+- then ask them to touch their nose (great here is token three you now get a biscuit).

 You need to make sure you are asking the child to do things you know they can easily do so they can see the process of collecting and cashing in their tokens for the reward.

 As the child gets used to the system you can introduce more tokens and make them harder to earn.
-Over time this builds up and now we can use it for cutting fingernails and he will get a token for each hand and foot and when all four are done he gets the reward.
+Over time this builds up and now we can use it for things the children don’t like doing such as cutting fingernails and he will get a token for each hand and foot and when all four are done he gets the reward.
 Having the picture of the end reward is a great way to refer back and remind the child why it is worth collecting the tokens.

 One way we may use rewards is when we are trying to teach a specific skill.
 A good example is toilet training.